 - from keeping boarding establishments for animals under the Animal Boarding Establishments Act 1963

 - under the Animal Welfare Act 2006 from keeping or owning animals, being able to influence how you keep animals, dealing animals, transporting or being involved in the transporting of animals

 - from owning, keeping dealing or transporting animals under the Animal Health and Welfare (Scotland) Act 2006

 Applicants must pay any required fee and comply with any conditions attached to a licence.

 Riding Establishments Act 1964 (chapter 70).

 Before deciding an application, we must consider a report from a veterinary surgeon or practitioner detailing whether the premises are suitable for a riding establishment and detailing the conditions of the premises and any horses.

 We will also take into account whether you are suitable and qualified to hold a licence and we must be satisfied that a number of conditions have being met.
-Please refer to the Riding establishment conditions document in the Documents section on this page.
+Please refer to the Riding establishment conditions document (PDF 28KB).

 How to apply

 You can apply for a licence online using the